Tipsy-12/Private-Coaching-in-India-A-Predictive-Modeling-Study/README.md

 ## Objective

-To identify key socio-economic, demographic, and institutional factors that influence a student's likelihood of attending private coaching, using a **logistic regression model**.
+To identify key socio-economic, demographic, and institutional factors that influence a student's likelihood of attending private coaching, using a **logistic regression model, random forest classifier, and gradient boosting classifier**.

 ---